Guerrassc/localr/README.md

 - **Human-first sourcing** — every recommendation comes from a real person, not a paid critic
 - **Local Score** — a trust metric based on organic mentions across platforms
-- **Vibe mode** — filters recommendations by the kind of experience you're after
+- **Mood mode** — filters recommendations by the kind of experience you're after
 - **Swipe interface** — fast, fun, feels like browsing should
 - **Real quotes on cards** — you always know where a recommendation came from
 - **Itinerary builder** — turns your saved spots into an actual plan